metamath/lamp-guide/docs/11/index.md

 (well-formed formula), and step 6 uses reference `wch` to prove that `ch` is a `wff`.
 Step 7 then proves that `( ps -> ch )` is a wff, referring to steps 5 and 6
 and a reference called `wi`.
-We can click on the "+" in step 7 to visualize what's going on.
+We can click on the icon ⊞ (expand) in step 7 to visualize what's going on.
 This reference `wi` asserts that if some `ph` and some `ps` are wffs, then its corresponding `( ps -> ps )` must also be a wff.